hcy1901/BakeryAPI.Springboot/README.md

 # NITK - workshop
-Workshop/talk on Applications of blockchain in Cyber Security at "Deep learning for Big Data and Cyber Security Applica
+Workshop/talk on Applications of blockchain in Cyber Security at "Deep learning for Big Data and Cyber Security Applications" Conference

+## Links to the slides of the talk and the workshop
+* [Morning ses